A power of attorney (POA) for property is a form that lets you give someone else the ability to:

 - Handle your money

 A power of attorney for property makes sure that your financial decisions are handled properly if you can't handle them on your own.
 If you are too sick or injured to make these decisions, a power of attorney lets a person you trust make the decisions for you.

-The person you give the power of attorney to is called your agent and you are the principal.
+The person you give a power of attorney to is called your agent, and you are the principal.
 You can give your agent the right to make all of your money and property decisions, or only some of them.

 You must create the power of attorney while you are still able to make decisions for yourself.
 You can't create a power of attorney after an injury or illness prevents you from making your own decisions.
 This means that you must be mentally competent to create a power of attorney.

 No one else can handle your money unless they are one of the following:

 - Legal guardian

 - Your agent in a power of attorney